privacybydesign/pbdf-website/pages/en/support.md

 authentication and signing in existing software packages, such as for communication and text processing.
 For instance, it would be very nice to have plugins for checking IRMA signatures in various mail clients or office environments.
-De foundation hopes that such software will become freely available, as open source.
+The foundation hopes that such software will become freely available, as open source.
 However, it is also possible to build commmercial and/or closed source software on top of the (free) IRMA infrastructure.